Showing posts with label Psychology. Show all posts

 This tendency to prioritize avoiding psychological embarrassment over attending to immediate physical discomfort recently became more palpable to me through two closely linked incidents.
 Both occurred during a trip to Geneva, where I was attending a professional meeting.
 These events not only reminded me of the deep-seated nature of this phenomenon but also spurred reflection on its potential evolutionary roots.

 The first incident placed me in the role of an observer.
-As I returned to my hotel after dinner, I walked past a doorway leading to a lobby with a few steps to an elevator.
+On my way back to the hotel after dinner, I walked past a doorway leading to a lobby with a few steps to an elevator.
 A man entered the doorway, engrossed in his smartphone, and perhaps distracted, misjudged a step and fell.
 His immediate reaction was not to examine his injuries but to glance through the doorway toward the street to determine if anyone had seen him fall.
 From his reaction it was clear his concern centered more on the possibility of social embarrassment.

 Possibly so.